CVSSP/listen-sisec-mus-18-subjective-evaluation/site/_pages/tutorial/index.md

 This tutorial page is to help you better understand what you are asked about and what to expect during the test.

-You are asked to evaluate the performance of source separation algorithms that attempt to separate the vocal from a mixture.
-The ideal result would be if the algorithm could perfectly extract the **Reference vocals**, so you are asked to rate how similar each test item is to this idea.
-The **Original mix** is also included to help guide your judgement, but it is the **Reference vocals** that you are asked to compare with, not the **Original mix**.
-In other words, the highest-rated stimulus should sound as close as possible to the **Reference vocals** track only.

 Here you can listen to some audio samples with the types of degradation presented during the listening test.
 The **Reference vocals** example corresponds to the vocal track that contributes to the **Original mix**.

 The degradation can be in terms of: